BEST 2-DAY ZURICH ITINERARY

 When you walk towards Lake Zurich, stay on your left side.
 Before you will get there, visit Lindenhof Hill first.

 - Free Zurich activity

 From Bahnhofstrasse head to Lindenhof Hill.
 Lindenhof offers a great view of the city and is of the best places to visit in Zurich in 2 days.

 It is in the old town on Lindenhof Hill, where you can soak in the Limmat River’s view or relax and chill.

 No 2-day Zurich itinerary would be perfect without getting up here!

-- After the little hike up here (3-minutes “hike”) you can enjoy the pretty views.
-The walk-up is not difficult but there are cobbled-stoned streets, so wear comfy shoes.
+- After the little walk up here (3-minutes “hike”) you can enjoy the pretty views.
+The walk up is not difficult but there are cobbled-stoned streets, so wear comfy shoes.

 - When I visit during lunchtime, I often encounter locals who have their lunch break at Lindenhof Hill.